 All school staff are aware of the procedures they need to follow when working with SEND children.
-The school has a rolling programme of professional development for our staff and this includes training to support SEND children.
-The school regularly reviews recommendations from external advisors and will sometimes receive training from external services e.g. speech and language therapy.
+The school has an annual programme of professional development for our staff and this includes training to support SEND children.
+The school regularly reviews recommendations from external advisors and will sometimes receive training from external services e.g. speech and language therapy and Autism Berkshire.

 Teachers and support staff have a general knowledge of SEND appropriate to the needs of our children.
-The SENDCo has a specific qualification in TRACKS literacy provision.
-A small number of teachers and support staff are trained in TEAM Teach, for supporting more vulnerable pupils.
+A small number of teachers and support staff are trained in Team Teach, for supporting more vulnerable pupils.

-In the last academic year, all staff were trained in supporting children with Attachment Issues and Associated Mental Health Difficulties.
-Further training is planned for the academic year 2020 - 2021.
 The Headteacher and Deputy Headteacher are both accredited as Attachment Leads.
-In addition, a number of teaching staff also received up to date training on supporting children with Speech and Language needs.
+In addition, a number of teaching staff also receive up to date training on supporting children with speech and language needs from the speech and language team.